andreas-kupries/aktive/doc/ref/generator_virtual_drawing.md

 ---
 ### [↑](#top) <a name='image_draw_polyline'></a> aktive image draw polyline

-Syntax: __aktive image draw polyline__  ?(param value)...? [[→ definition](/file?ci=trunk&ln=52&name=etc/generator/virtual/draw.tcl)]
+Syntax: __aktive image draw polyline__  ?(param value)...? [[→ definition](/file?ci=trunk&ln=54&name=etc/generator/virtual/draw.tcl)]

-Returns an image with the given dimensions and location, with a set of lines drawn into it.
+Returns an image with the given dimensions and location, with a set of connected lines drawn into it.

 __Beware__.
-The location and size of the set of lines are independent of image location and dimensions.
-The operator is perfectly fine computing the SDF of a set of lines located completely outside of the image domain.
+The location and size of the set of connected lines are independent of image location and dimensions.
+The operator is perfectly fine computing the SDF of a set of connected lines located completely outside of the image domain.

 The returned image is always single-band.
 It is grey-scale when anti-aliasing is active, and black/white if not.